speedyjeff/prey/readme.md

 ![game2](https://github.com/speedyjeff/prey/blob/main/media/game2.gif)

 The AI are driven by a neural networks that choose the direction and speed of movement.
 In the initial configuration the predators (blue) hunt and attack the prey (yellow).
 A series of experiments were run to guage the fitness of these networks (compared with a random movement AI).
-The results show that the average lifetime of a predator is ___ higher than moving randomly.
+The results show that the average lifetime of a predator is 40-70% longer than moving randomly.

 ### Basic Rules
 The basic rules for the simulatio are that predators must eat prey to survive, and prey try to survive as long as they can.